wallymathieu/assertfail/_posts/2019-01-06-Choose-your-own-adventure-in-fsharp.md

 The default for asp.net mvc is to use Newtonsoft.Json.
 It's not hard to plug in another serializer.

-## Build scripts

-The main way of writing f# build scripts is to use [FAKE](https://github.com/fsharp/fake).
-After the introduction of .net core cli tooling, there has been less need for build scripts when you have few requirements.
-Note that FAKE inspired [Cake](https://cakebuild.net).

-## Package management

-I've many times used paket to get around some issues with NuGet.
-Perhaps due to the competition .net core cli tooling now works OK for relatively simple projects.
-Paket has historically been better at dealing with code bases that contains a large amount of projects.

-You should definitelly consider using paket if you have a complicated dependency graph.

 ## What about testing your code?

 ### Main branches